Answers to Frequently Asked Questions!

 Once you are approved as a full member you may shoot during the normal operating hours of club, but you must have someone else with you on site.
 It could be another member shooting, or a guest or a family member or friend who is just watching from our climate controlled clubhouse.
 The only determination to say who can be "second" person is that they are capable of calling 911, and either you must have taken our RSO course or have an RSO present.

-After no less than one full year of being a full member, a member in good standing with no safety infractions may apply to shoot solo.
+After one full year of being a member in good standing, with RSO certification, and with no safety infractions, a member may apply to shoot solo.

 Can I shoot at TIRPC without becoming a member?